Bangkaeo Campaign: Aftermath

 Minye Yannaung returned to Martaban and reported the war results to his superior Maha Thiha Thira.
 Maha Thiha Thura then decided to put the blame on his mutinied commander Minye Zeyakyaw.
 Maha Thiha Thura reported to King Hsinbyushin at Ava that Minye Zeyakyaw had disobeyed his orders and withdrawn his troops to Martaban, resulting in the failure of Satpagyon Bo at Bangkaeo.
 He also told the king that Minye Zeyakyaw had seditious intentions by saying that the king had already died and to be succeeded by the Prince of Amyin.
 Hsinbyushin ordered Minye Zeyakyaw to immediately return to Ava with his contingent.
 Minye Zeyakyaw and his subordinates were arrested on his way to Ava by royal orders.
-Minye Zeyakyaw defended himsself by telling the king that he had been abused and ill-treated by Maha Thiha Thura.
+Minye Zeyakyaw defended himself by telling the king that he had been abused and ill-treated by Maha Thiha Thura.
 The Burmese king argued that if that was the case, Minye Zeyakyaw should send a counter-report to explain rather than disobeying.
 Minye Zeyakyaw was stripped of his noble title, becoming a common man named Nga Hmon, and sent to Maha Thiha Thura to procure punishments according to his nemesis' wish.
 However, Maha Thiha Thura chose to spare Nga Hmon's life and allowed him to serve in his army.